henryhund/lorious/README.md

   email: 'admin@example.com', first_name: 'Mister', last_name: 'Admin', password: '12345678', admin: true)
 ```

+additional fields to be added to above command to complete creation of user account.
 or Create an invite and using the generated oauth token paste the following url into the browser to get redirected to
 a user creation wizard.